Future community regeneration of former 200-acre MOD site

 We are supporting St. Modwen, the UK’s leading regeneration specialist, on a £400m scheme to develop a 200-acre former RAF training facility site near Weston-Super-Mare.

-The mixed-use development, which is expected to take 20 years to complete, is intended to comprise 1,450 new homes over 12 phases, 60,000 m² of employment space (including an innovation centre for hi-tech company start-ups) and a district centre including retail space.
+The mixed-use development, which is expected to take 20 years to complete, is intended to comprise 1,450 new homes over 12 phases, 60,000 sq. m of employment space (including an innovation centre for hi-tech company start-ups) and a district centre including retail space.
 There will also be a primary and secondary school, leisure and community facilities, and a library.

 One of the most challenging features of the site is the ‘rhynes’ – a term that characterises a drainage canal used to convert areas of wetland into useful pasture.
 Used extensively in the Somerset Levels, the rhynes offer an ideal outlet for surface water drainage, but they are not particularly deep and usually remain wet.
-This means that Hydrock has had to introduce a combination of land raising and shallow surcharged drainage to facilitate the new development.
+This means that we had to introduce a combination of land raising and shallow surcharged drainage to facilitate the new development.

 The initial phase of development was voted as one of the top three housing schemes in the UK in 2012, winning the bronze award for best residential development in the annual What House awards.
-The continuation of the project expects to build on that success, creating employment space, jobs and affordable housing for the people of Weston-super-Mare and the surrounding area.
+The continuation of the project expects to build on that success, creating employment space, jobs and affordable housing for the people of Weston-Super-Mare and the surrounding area.